Last updated: April 2, 2026

 Phuket, Thailand's largest island, has long been a magnet for travellers seeking sun-soaked beaches and vibrant culture.
 In recent years, it has also emerged as a hotspot for digital nomads and remote workers, like Chiang Mai.
-With the introduction of the Digital Nomad Thailand Visa or Destination Thailand Visa (DTV) in 2024, the process of legally residing and working remotely from Phuket has become more accessible.
+With the introduction of the Digital Nomad Visa Thailand — officially known as the Destination Thailand Visa (DTV) — in 2024, the process of legally residing and working remotely from Phuket has become more accessible than ever.
+Consequently, Thailand has quickly risen to become one of the top destinations in Southeast Asia for location-independent professionals.
 This comprehensive guide will walk you through everything you need to know about obtaining the DTV, living in Phuket as a digital nomad, and making the most of the island's coworking spaces.

 What is the DTV?